Learn about free on-demand learning

 When appropriate, Hotlines will be coordinated with other communication efforts of the college such as editorials, commentary, debates, literature reviews, and communications from the ACR president in Arthritis Care & Research, Arthritis & Rheumatism, the ACR newsletter and other publications.

-The primary audience for the ACR Hotline is the busy practicing clinician.
+The primary audience for Hotline is the busy practicing clinician.
 Therefore, in addition to rigorous selection of topic, brevity, quality, and lack of bias in the presentation are essential.